quaadgras/graphics.gd/src/content/docs/guide/Class Database/children.md

 slug: guide/classdb/children
 ---

-If a Go structs extends a `Node`-derived class, any exported `Node`-derived fields will be populated automatically.
+If a Go structs extends a [Node](https://pkg.go.dev/graphics.gd/classdb/Node)-derived class, any exported [Node](https://pkg.go.dev/graphics.gd/classdb/Node)-derived fields will be populated automatically.
 This means `graphics.gd` will look for any children that match the same name as the field (or the name within the `gd` struct tag) and either populate the field with the first child found or create a new instance of the field's type if no child is found.